thiscouldbebetter/ChessReactJs/Readme.md

 The pieces can be moved around the board by clicking a square containing a piece and then clicking on any other square.

-As of this writing, the system enforces no rules on whose turn it is to move, nor places any restrictions on the squares to which a selected piece can move.
-Any piece can move to any other square on the board, and, if there is another piece already occupying the destination square, the target piece will be removed from the board, even if it belongs to the same player.
+As of this writing, many of the rules of chess are implemented, but not all.
+Only pieces belonging to the player whose turn it is may move.
+All the pieces except the pawn have restrictions on how they may move and/or capture in place.
+Castling, capturing en passant, and pawn promotion are not yet supported.

 Origin